scottyeager/telemuze/README.md

 # Telemuze

 Telemuze is a personal speech-to-text server and desktop client for Linux.
-It supports Nvidia's Parakeet STT models, Nvidia Sortformer for diarization, and Silero voice activity detection.
+It supports Nvidia's Parakeet STT models (English + [24 European languages](https://huggingface.co/nvidia/parakeet-tdt-0.6b-v3)), Nvidia Sortformer for diarization, and Silero voice activity detection.
+For now, the focus is on CPU support only.

 Features at a glance: